• main navigation

 • Dr Sabine Mauderer

-• Directorates General
+• COO and Directorates

 • GTC and legal basis

-• Mission statement and Strategy
+• Mission Statement and Strategy of the Bundesbank

 • The Bundesbank: key figures